expiringcode/magento-docker/README.md

 cmd/dev.sh
 ```

-The command above accepts the same parameters that you'd give `docker-compose` such as `-d` to daemonize the process, container names to start up just a set of containers and so on.
+The command above accepts the same parameters that you'd give `docker-compose up` such as `-d` to daemonize the process, container names to start up just a set of containers and so on.

 There also exist other useful commands such as: